 Metachromatic Leukodystrophy (MLD) is a rare hereditary disease characterized by the accumulation of fats called sulfatides.
-This causes the destruction of the protective fatty layer (myelin sheath) surrounding the nerves in both the central nervous system and the peripheral nervous system, ultimately affecting intellectual and motor function.
-Early-onset clinical manifestations are often overlooked or confused with other conditions causing confusion among non-trained HCPs at first contact, resulting in misdiagnosis, wrong referral routes and delays in the early start of treatment.
-Delays in starting treatment have significant consequences on the conditions’ development, and the patient’s health and quality of life.
+This causes the destruction of the protective fatty layer (myelin sheath) surrounding the nerves in both the central and peripheral nervous systems, ultimately affecting intellectual and motor function.
+Early-onset clinical manifestations are often overlooked or confused with other conditions, confusing non-trained HCPs at first contact, resulting in misdiagnosis, wrong referral routes and delays in the early start of treatment.
+Delays in starting treatment significantly affect the conditions’ development and the patient’s health and quality of life.
 This delay in referral and treatment must be overcome.

 Will you volunteer to organise an educational activity related to Metachromatic Leukodystrophy (MLD) and help the program's outreach?
 Work with us to present a webinar in English or in your national language, or to organise an educational activity in your facility.